ligato/docs/docs/user-guide/config-files.md

 # Config Files

-This section discusses configuration files and flags.
+This section discusses plugin configuration files and flags.

 ---